 1. Open neoStampa and create a new job on File | New.
 You select a mode of printing and the printer we'll be using.
 If there's no color scheme yet, we can leave this field blank.

 3. Click the Add and browse for the printer scheme folder you want to import (by default, neoStampa schemes are stored in c:\Users\Public\Public Documents\neoStampa x\Color.
 Open the folder and select the file Color_scheme.cps inside.

 4. Click 'Open' and the program will import the color scheme so it's readily available for your use.
-You will see that upon selecting a print scheme, all the options from the Printers dialog are configured, along with the corresponding ICC color profile and the linearization file (lut).
-You can use the Browse button to search for the schemes in your computer.
+Upon selecting a print scheme, you will see that all the options from the Printers dialog are configured, along with the corresponding ICC color profile and the linearization file (lut).
+You can use the Browse button to search for the schemes on your computer.